Artificial intelligence software solutions are deceptive.

-Here's What One Company Did to Ensure Success
+Here's What One AI Company Did to Ensure Success

 Our ai document extraction software is a blank slate until it is configured to solve specific problems.
 Since we have an intimate understanding of how to work in it, this company asked us to do something different.

 Sounds fairly straightforward, but there was a stroke of genius there.
 With an understanding of how to work within our software platform, they asked us to spend exactly one week in an intensive build-out of their first model (our software is an intelligent document processing platform, so models represent data that need to be extracted).

 Because we've built thousands of models, they knew we'd help them avoid common newbie mistakes by starting them off in the right direction.